denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 ## Conclusion

 This was my slowest half marathon ever, but one of the most satisfying, and one of the best-executed, given my actual fitness level, which is substantially lower than that of a decade ago.
 I may consider *really* racing a half marathon in the fall.
 Meanwhile, I definitely found the successful completion of this half marathon to be a confidence booster for the upcoming Pittsburgh Marathon.
 Yes, there is no real comparison between the two distances, but it's just the fact that this is a long race at all, compared to, say, a 5K or 10K.

+## Race videos are out!
+(Update of 2013-05-09)

+### From start to 1:30:00

+I couldn't find myself in the half marathon start, because it's too congested.

+I found myself arriving under "Additional loops" at 27:09 on the clock to begin the first of two 5-mile loops:

+<iframe width="560" height="315" src="http://www.youtube.com/embed/BukDHKvc7rk?t=12m50s" frameborder="0" allowfullscreen></iframe>

+Since I crossed the start line after 21 seconds, I really ran 26:48 for the first 3.1 miles (average 8:39 pace).

+Also, watch me cross "Additional loops" at around 1:09:09 on the clock, which means I did 5 miles in 42:00 (average 8:24 pace):

+<iframe width="560" height="315" src="http://www.youtube.com/embed/BukDHKvc7rk?t=46m11s" frameborder="0" allowfullscreen></iframe>

+### From 1:31:00 to 3:21:00

+Watch my sprint finish from clock time around 1:51:03 to finish at 1:51:12 (my chip time was 1:50:51, meaning I crossed the start line after 21 seconds), which means I did the last 5 miles in 42:03, almost exactly the same time as I did the first 5-mile loop:

+<iframe width="560" height="315" src="http://www.youtube.com/embed/wdjy7eLUlwQ?t=15m41s" frameborder="0" allowfullscreen></iframe>

+### From 3:23:00 to 4:07:00

+I was already done, so I am not in this video.

+<iframe width="560" height="315" src="http://www.youtube.com/embed/t4Zwv-tSLVM" frameborder="0" allowfullscreen></iframe>